noahisaboa/bots/README.md

 The programming of the robot should not be bulky, or require an enormous amount of computing power to complete its task.

 As a team, we should continually search for methods of reducing computing power, and improving the robot's overall intelligence aside from the user.
-We should also stabilize the robot and it's code so that it becomes more robust.
+We should also stabilize the robot and its code so that it becomes more robust.
 After all, we don't want it to fail in the middle of a match.